Outer Join Operator (+) Restrictions in 12.1.0.2?

 Because the restriction applies to ANSI join as well, I do not consider this a relevant restriction for Oracle join syntax.

-An ORA-25156 is thrown in 9.2.0.8 and in 12.1.0.2.
-This is not really a restriction for Oracle join syntax.
-The grammar simply does not support to mix join syntax variants.
+An ORA-25156 is thrown in 9.2.0.8 and 12.1.0.2.
+This is not a restriction for Oracle join syntax.
+The grammar simply does not support mixing join syntax variants.

 An ORA-30563 is thrown in 9.2.0.8 and 12.1.0.2.
 Interesting is that if you remove the (+) on the highlighted line 2 the query works on 9.2.0.8 but not on 12.1.0.2.
 Using the (+) in a CONNECT BY clause, START WITH clause, or ORDER BY clause does not make sense.
 It is not possible using ANSI-join as well.
 The important part is the join itself on line 5 and this is working in conjunction with a CONNECT BY.
 Therefore I do consider this an irrelevant restriction for the Oracle join syntax.